Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 If the worst should happen and you need medical assistance after an accident it is helpful to know just how long you might have to wait.

-This wait time is pushed to 18 minutes in a rural setting which is understandable considering the distance between dispatch centers and varus places in rural parts of the state.
+This wait time is pushed to 18 minutes in a rural setting, which is understandable considering the distance between dispatch centers and various places in rural parts of the state.

-If you are involved in one of the 199 rural or 140 urban fatal car crashes it is comforting to know that Minnesota’s emergency service personnel are going to arrive in a hurry.
+If you are involved in one of the 199 rural or 140 urban fatal car crashes, it is comforting to know that Minnesota’s emergency service personnel will arrive quickly.

 Compare Quotes From Top Companies and Save